-- If you owe more than $50,000, you will need to send in your IRS 9465 by mail.
-Typically, you can simply attach this form to the front of your tax return when you file your taxes.
-The form can also be submitted by itself.
-In addition to filing Form 9465, you’ll also need to submit Form 433-F. This document provides the IRS with financial information which tax officials will use to determine your ability to pay your debt.
+- If you owe more than $50,000, you will need to send in your 9465 by mail.
+When you file your taxes, simply attach this form to the front of your tax return.
+The form can also be submitted by itself, so you can conveniently file your taxes online and send this form separately.
+In addition to filing Form 9465, you’ll also need to submit Form 433-F. This document provides the IRS with financial information that tax officials will use to determine your ability to pay your debt.
 You may also need to provide proof of income and living expenses.

 If you owe $50,000 or less in taxes, penalties, and interest, you might be able to submit an online installment agreement application through the IRS website.
 You can also call 1-800-829-1040.

-There are a variety of ways a taxpayer can repay their tax debt in a monthly installment plan.
-Below are the options you can choose from, including what the IRS charges for each method:
+There are various ways a taxpayer can repay their tax debt using a monthly installment plan from the IRS.
+Below are the options you can choose from, including the costs associated with each method:

 - Check, money order, or credit card: $149 for online payment, $225 for mail

 - Direct debit: $31 for online payment, $107 for mail